draptik/dotfiles/.config/sway/README.md

 Create a symlink from `~/.config/environment.d/` to file `20-my-sway-env-vars.conf`.

+Also create a symlink in `~/.config/environment.d/` pointing from `envvars.conf` to `20-my-sway-env-vars.conf`.
+This is needed for firefox to pickup the wayland flag.

 The variable `XDG_CURRENT_DESKTOP` should now be available as environment variable.
 This is required for using xdg-portal-desktop.